Healthdirect Free Australian health advice you can count on.

 How is cradle cap treated?

-Both of these conditions should be treated by a doctor, who may prescribe a course of antibiotics or an antifungal cream or shampoo, such as ketoconazole.
+If the cradle cap becomes inflamed or infected, a course of antibiotics or an antifungal cream or shampoo, such as ketoconazole, may be prescribed by a doctor.
 A mild steroid cream such as hydrocortisone may be recommended for an inflamed rash.

 Learn more here about the development and quality assurance of healthdirect content.